aditya7076/CloudWatchMetrics/README.md

 Can be found <a href="https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/install-CloudWatch-Agent-on-first-instance.html"> here</a>

-The ClouWatch Monitoring Scripts for Amazon EC2 Linux-based instances, follow the instructions below that are provided by AWS.
-The Perl scripts comprise a fully functional example that reports memroy, swap, and disk space utilization metrics for a Linux instance.
+The ClouWatch Monitoring Scripts for Amazon EC2 Linux-based instances, demonstrate how to produce and consume Amazon CloudWatch custom metrics.
+Follow the instructions below that are provided by AWS.
 All the instructions (Step 1 through 8) can also be found <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/mon-scripts.html"> here </a>

 2. Install prerequisite:
    For some versions of Linux, you must install additional modules before the monitoring scripts will work.
+The Perl scripts comprise a fully functional example that reports memroy, swap, and disk space utilization metrics for a Linux instance.

    Log onto to the instance and install the following packages: